SudoBrendan/lab-helm-101/workshop/content/exercises/helm-chart-first.md

 #### tests/

-The `tests` directory is here for convention, and has more YAML files, but these are generally short-lived Jobs or Pods that merely execute to completion to verify that the application came up as expected:
+The `tests` directory is here for convention, and has more YAML files, but these are generally short-lived Jobs or Pods that execute to completion to verify that the application came up as expected:

 ```execute-1
 less -N templates/tests/test-connection.yaml
 ```

 While this Pod lives in `test/` by convention, what really makes this Pod a "test" to Helm is the annotation `"helm.sh/hook": test`.
-You'll notice your Helm release is marked successful if `wget` returns a response when hitting our Service.
+You'll notice your Helm release is marked successful if `wget` returns a response when hitting your Service.
+More generally, test pods that exit `0` are considered successful, and mean a Helm release is also successful.
+Any non-zero exit status will be reflected in Helm as a failed release.

 Exit `less`:

 ```execute-1
 q
 ```

+> NOTE: `helm install --atomic` and `helm upgrade --atomic` work really well when you configure tests!
+Check out `helm install -h` and `helm upgrade -h` for more information.

 ## Deploy a release from your local chart